 - drug/ medication use before the baby is born

 - problems around the time of birth

 It is important that your child be assessed by your family doctor or paediatrician to discuss a possible cause and other associated conditions.

 Many services can provide support and information to families:

-- Parent line - phone: 1300 1300 52, a 24 hour phone service run by qualified counselors for parents of children between 0-18 years.
-Provides advice or information about appropriate referral services.
+- Parent line – phone: 1300 130 052, weekdays 9am – 9pm, weekends 4pm – 9pm. phone service run by qualified counsellors for parents of children between 0-18 years.
+Provides advice or information about appropriate referral services

 - Children with intellectual disability vary in their ability to learn and in their long term outcome.
-Other factors such as personality, presence of other disabilities and social support also play an important role in how much a child is able to learn
+Other factors such as chronic illness, additional disabilities, the child’s own personality and social support also play an important role in how much a child is able to learn.

-- The earlier a child is diagnosed with intellectual disability and supports put in place the better the outcome for the child
+- The earlier a child is diagnosed with intellectual disability and supports put in place the better the outcome for your child.

-- It is important to find individual strengths and applaud achievements
+- It is important to find individual strengths and celebrate achievements.

 - Many services are available to support people with disabilities and their families.